TNA Final Resolution 2007

 • Cage pinned Sting (13:06).

--The main event was typical TNA bullshit with Abyss predictably swerving us all (yes, they write in oxymoron) and attacking Sting so Christian could get the win.
-This is when Sting was trying to save Abyss’s soul or some shit, probably making him fondly remember the good old days of feuding with Vampiro in 2000.
-What a career arch for the Stinger.
+This was typical TNA bullshit with Abyss predictably swerving us all (yes, they write in oxymoron) and attacking Sting so Christian could get the win.
+This is when Sting was trying to save Abyss’s soul or some shit, probably making the Stinger fondly remember the good old days of feuding with Vampiro in 2000.
+What a career arc for the Stinger.
+Christian won with the frog splash after Abyss attacked Sting, who was attacking Mitchell.
+Did you follow that?
+Who cares? *3/4

 -I had blocked a segment from this show of my memory completely.
 I immediately got PTSD when I realized what it was.
 The James Gang (New Age Outlaws) challenged DX to a “fight” on this show in a segment similar to Bischoff challenging Vince when he was desperate.
 After claiming victory because DX didn’t show up (because they didn’t wrestle at amusement parks), Christy Hemme came out and cut one of the most CRINGE promos in the history of the business.
 She started cutting a promo on BG & Kip, discussing how they disrespected Joanie Lauer by not bringing her up in DX, and she was SHAKING CRYING.
 My God, what the fuck am I doing with my life?
 It was so uncomfortable, made worse by BG trying to calm her down and Kip basically telling her to suck his dick and then getting slapped.
 This was all-time bad, but so fucking surreal, it’s hard to rewatch and laugh.
 Fuck off, TNA, for even taking the fun out of the bad shit.